-The College of Earth and Mineral Sciences aims to provide the most student-centered college in all Penn State history, and the Ryan Family Student Center serves as the core of our efforts.
-The student center integrates tutoring, advising, student work space, and areas for casual interaction into a one-stop shop for student success.
-A walk through shows the vibrant and engaging academic atmosphere we foster for our students — our goal is to create a warm, welcoming, and small-college feel amid the rich activities taking place on the University Park campus.
+The College of Earth and Mineral Sciences aims to be the most student-centered college in Penn State history, and the Ryan Family Student Center (RFSC) serves as the core of our efforts.
+The recently renovated RFSC integrates tutoring, advising, student engagement, student workspace, and areas for casual interaction into a one-stop shop for student success.
+A visit to the RFSC shows the vibrant and engaging academic atmosphere we foster for our students—our goal is to create a warm, welcoming, and small-college feel amid the rich activities taking place on the University Park campus.

 - Academic advising

 - Director of Student Engagement

 - Career Counseling